SzymonFilipowicz/reactNativeTutorial/README.md

 You should create function inside layout class, after constructor, to control layout states.
 It is good to use states itself to change variables with instant refresh.
 States can be used in many ways to resolve dynamic changes inside layout and are important part of reactNative (state driven).

-<br><br>Use global variables like "this.variableOfAnyType" that will be public across all app without any additional makes around.
+<br><br>Use global variables like "this.variableOfAnyType" that will be public across all app files without any additional stuff.
 <pre><code>
 &lt;Button tittle={stringVar} &gt;
 //to change still!!
 this.globalID = 1;
 </code></pre>

-<br><br>AsyncStorage :
+<br><br>AsyncStorage :<br>
 You can save values in already implemented serialized structure called AsyncStorage.
-There are two steps into using it.
+You need to do two things to use it.
 1. To save data you need to import it and use async function as well :
 <pre><code>
 import {  AsyncStorage } from 'react-native';